senpaiharde/Full-Stack-Project-Ai-Docs/README.md

 ![Stripe Billing](./screenshots/Screenshot%202025-07-04%20182454.png)

-if not loading screenshots i can find them undersection screenshots at public folder in ai-docs
+if not loading screenshots u can find them undersection screenshots at public folder in ai-docs